mattermost/mattermost-handbook/operations/research-and-development/product/product-management-team-handbook.md

   * Update documentation or product help text
 * Small contributions
   * File a bug in Jira
-  * Test a new feature on a test server, and suggest an improvement
+  * Test a new feature on a test server and suggest an improvement
   * Leave feedback on a design proposal

 Readings: